inpercima/swaaplate/UPDATE.md

   * webpack.config.js
   * yarn.lock
 * rename project/client/web to project/client/src
+* remove project/node_modules
+* save changes as new commit to git
-* delete everything except for .git-folder
+* remove everything except for the folder .git in project
 * run swaaplate with you backup data
 * manage your changes via git